Broaden Your Perspective: Enrich Your Major with a TSM!

 Each TSM is jointly offered by at least three faculties with an emphasis on experiential learning experience.
 All TSM students will be required to take a common core course on Transdisciplinary Inquiries and Methodologies, where they will have the opportunity to meet and collaborate with each other to experience transdisciplinary problem solving.

-In addition to the seven TSMs, the two additional Second Major (SMs) are AI and Data Science and Testing Sciences.
+In addition to the seven TSMs, the two additional Second Major (SMs) are

 Who is eligible to take TSMs or SMs?